vicky4sure/Customer-subscription-analysis/README.md

 1. Microsoft Excel:
 - data loading and inspection of the entire dataset
 - Highlight the entire table to remove duplicates
-- Cleaned data is ready to perform key metrics, prepare pivot tables and charts like pie chart, bars, column charts that will aids decision making.
+- Cleaned data is ready to calculate Average subscription duration and use of  pivot tables and charts like pie chart, bars, column charts to find the subscription patterns that will aids decision making.

 2. SQL; Stuctured Query Language:
      - imported data from excel by creating a new database in SQL Server under LITA_DB
      - Used SQL Commands to remove excess columns and rows directly
-     - Write queries on the data set provided to determine the toatl revenue per product and to determine the percentage of total sales contributed by each region that will the retail store in their business decison making.
+     - Write queries on the data set provided to determine the total revenue by subscription type and to find the total number of active and cancelled subscriptions that will help the subscription provider in
+       their business decison making.

 3. POWERBI ;Power Business Intelligence:
     - Loaded a cleaned data via Get data option on Home Menu and entered Power Query Editor; to transform the data
     - Examined the data column quality, column profile and column distibution to check for error, empty, uniqueness and distinct of the data
-    - Visual the data by creating dashboard to make use of tables, cards, matrix, slicers/filter and column, bar and pie chart etc. to determine the total revenue by region, sum of quantity sold by product, sum of revenue by product to help in providing insight how the retail store has made progress over the years, through report view
+    - Visual the data by creating dashboard to make use of tables, cards, matrix, slicers/filter and column, bar and pie chart etc. to determine the total revenue by region, sum of revenue by subscription type, average subscription duration, the count of customer that cancel or renew to help in providing insight on how the subscription provider has made progress over the years,   through DAX functions.
       To beautify the dashboard/report through the use of format tool (pencil icon) to make use of different size and style, padding, call out value, title, font size, colour, slicer etc.

    ### Exploratory data analysis
    EDA involved the exploring of the data to answer some questions about the data such as;
+   - What are the customer behaviour
-   - what is the overall sales trend
+   - which subscription type is the most popular
-   - which product are top sellers
-   - To determine the regional breakdown for the total revenue, quantity sold, average revenue and product
+   - To identify key trends in cancellation and renewals.
     ```
      ### Data analysis
      ---